-Your name on the cover – but does a ghost get rights to a book? - The Ghost Writing Blog
+Does a ghost get rights to your book? - The Ghost Writing Blog

 Ghosts, by definition, should fade into the background.
 The entire business model of ghostwriting is, after all, that the ghost receives money to write a book on another’s behalf and the other party receives all the glory.
 Simple, right?